 Timings: 4:30 AM to 5AM, 7 AM to 11:30 AM, 12:30 PM to 1 PM, 4 PM to 6:30 PM, 7 PM to 7:30 PM, and 9 PM to 9:30 PM

-Sri Vakratunda Vinayaka Temple is a famous Ganesh temple Melbourne located in Victoria.
+Sri Vakratunda Vinayaka Temple is a famous Ganesh temple and one of the famous hindu temples in Melbourne located in Victoria.
 It is popular among devotees as a wish-based temple where people come to seek blessings of Lord Ganesha and fulfill their wishes.
 Sri Vakratunda Vinayagar temple was the first traditional Hindu temple established in Melbourne in 1992.

 Location: Sri Vakrathunda Vinayagar Temple, 1292 Mountain Highway,The Basin, Melbourne, Victoria – 3154

 - Weekdays: 7.00 AM to 12 PM, and 6 PM to 9 PM

 - Weekends: 11.30 AM to 2 PM